prisma-ro/licenses-generator/README.md

 it will write all of them to a new file, following the given template.

 ### Compatibility
-At this time, it's only been tested on JS project (the default folder in `DefaultTemplate` is `node_modules`), but it should be compatible with anything that stores licenses locally.
+At this time, it's only been tested on JS project (the default folder is `node_modules`), but it should be compatible with anything that stores licenses locally.

 # Usage